EGO 56V Battery-powered Chainsaw Review

 Home users may appreciate the ease-of-use of a tool that never requires a spark plug change or fuel stabilizers.
 On top of that, this EGO battery-powered chainsaw has enough power to tackle any job an average homeowner is likely to run into—and make it a whole lot easier.

 EGO Chainsaw Build Quality and Features

 Like their other 56V tools, the chainsaw has a gray body with black and green accents.
-The handle of the saw is easy to grip, and wraps down and around the left side of the tool, letting you easily pivot the saw 90 degrees for horizontal cuts, or for making notches when felling trees.
-Also on the left side is the 5-ounce chain oil reservoir.
-The lid lacks any sort of tether, so you’ll have to take care not to drop or misplace it when filling the tool with chain oil.
-Just under the cap is an easy-to-read inspection window that lets you see how much oil is remaining in the tool.
+The handle of the saw is easy to grip and wraps down and around the left side of the tool.
+This lets you easily pivot the saw 90 degrees for horizontal cuts.
+It also helps when making notches when felling trees.
+On the left side sits the 5-ounce chain oil reservoir.
+The lid lacks any sort of tether, however.
+You have to take care not to drop or misplace it when filling the tool with chain oil.
+Just under the cap is an easy-to-read inspection window for seeing how much oil is left in the tool.

-A 14-inch steel Oregon bar and low-kickback chain (with rakers) are used for cutting, and the chain was easily installed by removing the side cover and placing the cutting bar and chain in place.
-Tensioning is accomplished using the chain tensioning knob or the chain tensioning screw located on the inside front side of the chainsaw chassis.
+EGO includes a 14-inch steel Oregon bar and low-kickback chain (with rakers).
+We installed both by removing the side cover and placing the cutting bar and chain in place.
+The tool-free chain tensioning knob makes it easy to adjust.

 - Kit Model: CS1401